 The History of Anglicare Southern Queensland

 Who would have thought in 1870 that the focus and determination of five ladies who founded a women’s refuge in Brisbane would be the beginning of a 150 year journey of caring for Queenslanders.
 Read about Anglicare Southern Queensland’s journey, from humble beginnings as a community-run women’s refuge in Brisbane to one of Queensland’s most trusted community support organisations.
-Today our services include home and residential aged care, mental health, youth support, disability, homelessness, foster care and family support.
+Today our services include home and residential aged care, mental health, youth support, homelessness, foster care and family support.

 The Early Years